ramch22/vmcbook/book/vmconaws/sddc-network-and-security/sddc-network-security.md

 In this example a section has been created for web servers.
 Per the ruleset, HTTPS is permitted inbound with all other traffic being denied.
 We have chosen to add this policy as part of our Application Rules section.

-Like the gateway firewalls, rules must be published before they are applied.
+Like the gateway firewalls, rules must be published before they are enforced in the data plane.

 <figure>
   <img src="./sddc-network-security_illustrations/dfw/add-rule.png">